marcelkliemannel/marcelkliemannel.com/content/articles/2021/multiple-return-values-in-kotlin-with-destruction-declarations.md

 fun values2() = Array(1, 2, 3, 4, 5, 6)
 val (first, second, third, fourth, five, six) = values() // Error
 ```
-However, we should note that destruction declarations on Arrays and Lists open up a potential failure source.
-An `ArrayIndexOutOfBoundsException` is thrown at runtime if there are not enough elements in the array as variables are defined.
+However, we should note that destruction declarations on Arrays and Lists open up a potential failure source: An `ArrayIndexOutOfBoundsException` is thrown at runtime if there are not enough elements in the array as variables are defined.

 ## Extending Destruction Declarations to all Java Classes

-The underlining mechanism of destruction declarations is an operator with the function name `component*` where the postfix `*` is the number of the variable position, starting at `1`.
+If we create new container classes ourselves or use the existing ones from the standard library, it is easy to use the multiple return value feature.

+When we create new container classes or use the existing ones, it is easy to use the multiple return values feature.
+But since we don't want to reinvent the wheel, we often use existing, external Java classes, which do not fulfill the conditions for destruction declarations.

-With [extension functions](https://kotlinlang.org/docs/extensions.html), we can now define the operators for the destruction declaration variables for every Java class we want.
-For example, to split an instance of `java.time.LocalDate` into a separated day, month, and year variable:
+For example, let's take an instance of a `java.time.LocalDate`, which contains a day, month, and year value.
+It would be nice to split the object into its three values:
 ```kotlin
 val (day, month, year) = LocalDate.now()
 ```

-for that, we need to define three operator functions which are returning the corresponding date part:
+We can do this by taking a closer look at how the underlying mechanism of destruction declarations works: The mapping of each variable to the corresponding property in the instance is an operator with a function name `component*` where the postfix `*` is the number of the variable position, starting at `1`.
+With [extension functions](https://kotlinlang.org/docs/extensions.html), we can now define the operators for the destruction declaration variables for every Java class we want.
+For our `java.time.LocalDate` example, this would be:
 ```kotlin
 operator fun LocalDate.component1() : Int = this.dayOfMonth
 operator fun LocalDate.component2() : Int = this.monthValue